casperin/generator-pull-streams/README.md

   "sub stream" and pass it around to be included elsewhere.
 * You can communicate with a source when a stream `take`s a value, by passing it into the take: `const data = yield take('give me something great!')`.
+* Streams will not start running until some calls `pull` on them.
+As such, they are pure (calling `pipe` with the same arguments will always give you the same value back.
+No side effects or randomness).

 ## Unit testing your streams